HazarBakir/git-reads/README.md

 ## Overview

-GitReads transforms GitHub README files into beautifully formatted, easy-to-navigate documentation.
-Whether you're exploring open-source projects or documenting your own work, GitReads provides an elegant reading experience with intelligent navigation and powerful search capabilities.
+GitReads transforms GitHub README files into beautifully formatted, easy-to-navigate documentation with persistent highlighting capabilities.
+Whether you are exploring open-source projects or documenting your own work, GitReads provides an elegant reading experience with intelligent navigation, powerful search capabilities, and the ability to highlight and annotate important sections that persist across sessions.

+**New in this version**: Color-coded highlighting with three priority levels, automatic pagination for large documents, and 24-hour persistent sessions.

 ## Features